Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

-This is a warning that should be raised up also in front of physicists trying to wrap their theories in fancy philosophical clothes, intended to making their insights look deeper or simply as a way to express them better, or trying to call philosophical frameworks in further support of their physical theories.
+This is a warning that should be raised also in front of physicists trying to wrap their theories in fancy philosophical clothes, trying to make their insights look deeper, or trying to call philosophical frameworks in further support of their physical theories.
 This move can have value but one has to be very careful.
 Bad philosophical arguments can end up obscuring good physical motivations and bring unnecessary trouble to a physical theory or viewpoint that could have stood on more solid grounds without.
 This is what has happened, according to PKF, to the "instrumentalist" ~interpretation of quantum mechanics.
-In the attempt to further justify such position beyond the physical arguments by linking it with more general positivism, quantum physicists ended up offering easy attacking points to their opponents.
+In the attempt to further justify such position beyond the physical arguments by linking it with more general positivism, quantum physicists ended up offering easy points of attack to their opponents.
 Attacking their positivist position and refuting it with good philosophical arguments made their view of quantum theory appear weaker, despite their being in possession of strong physical results supporting it.
 So strong, in fact, that they did not need to be further justified in terms of any positivist philosophy.
 In the same spirit, PKF warns about expressing or interpreting physical theories in a language adapted to or coming from a specific philosophical perspective.
-In PKF's words, on the absence of intermediate states during interactions and quantum transitions (another good opportunity, for PKF, to bash Popper.):
+In the specific case of quantum transitions, for example, PKF insists that the absence of intermediate states is something to be argued for because of the empirical evidence and of the content of quantum theory that successfully accounts for it, while arguing for this conclusion or justifying the theory on the basis of a philosophical doctrine (here, positivism) does not help: